bxadam/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
 This project works with databases, set up security and testing, and deploying web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.
 This project follows the CRUD principles and provides extensive interaction with npm and eslint.
+It is hosted on GCloud with https certification and managed by nginx and certbot.

 ## Running the Project